Dulee Johnson

 Dulee Johnson (born 7 November 1984) is a Liberian former professional footballer who played as a midfielder and striker.
-He is best remembered for his time with AIK with which he won the 2009 Allsvenskan and 2009 Svenska Cupen.
+He is best known for his time with AIK with which he won the 2009 Allsvenskan and 2009 Svenska Cupen.
 A full international between 2001 and 2016, he won 35 caps for the Liberia national team and played at the 2002 African Cup of Nations.

 Club career

 Floda BoIF

 Born in Monrovia, Dulee Johnson is one of several Liberian footballers who were brought to Sweden by Floda BoIF manager Stig Johansson in the late 1990s, after having been discovered at Gothia Cup.
 The Liberian players, which included Dioh Williams and Jimmy Dixon, moved into manager Johanssons villa where they lived while they played for the Swedish lower league club.

 BK Häcken

 After a few successful seasons, all the three previously mentioned players were signed by Allsvenskan club BK Häcken.
 Johnson quickly found success on the pitch for his new club.
 He was a starter for the full four and a half years with Häcken.